The First Owner’s Reference

 Western Mediterranean

 MB92 Group.
 Barcelona plus La Ciotat (Compositeworks and Monaco Marine Golfe-Juan).
 Owns paint specialist GYG (parent of Pinmar).
 The dominant full-service Western Mediterranean operator.
 CEO Pepe Garcia-Aubert.
-Squircle Capital reached 100 percent ownership in 2025.
+Squircle Capital, majority shareholder since 2019, reached 100 percent ownership in March 2026.

 Astilleros de Mallorca.
 Palma.
 Full-service, 78,000 sqm, 1,700 tonne haul, 120 metre outfitting quay, over 250 yachts/year.
 Reference Spanish yard for over-50m refits.